vremes/shrpy/README.md

 ShareX upload config is available at `/api/sharex/upload`.

 # Setup (NGINX, Gunicorn, Supervisor)

+**To run Flask development server use `python3 wsgi.py`, the steps below are for production deployment.**

 1. Install NGINX and Supervisor:
 `apt install nginx supervisor`
 3. Install Gunicorn and Gevent: